slviajero/tinybasic/docs/BASICs/README.md

 ### Cromemco and North Star BASIC

-Two commercial BASICs seem seems to have inherited their core DNA from Apple 1 BASIC and from Palo Alto BASIC.
+A few commercial BASICs seem seems to have inherited their core DNA from Apple 1 BASIC and from Palo Alto BASIC.
 The similarities are amazing.
 They didn't survive after Microsoft started to dominate the market.

 **Cromenco BASIC**: [An Introduction to Structured BASIC for the Cromemco C-10](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/An%20Introduction%20to%20Structured%20BASIC%20for%20the%20Cromemco%20C-10.pdf)

 **North Star BASIC**:[North_Star_BASIC_Version_6.pdf](North_Star_BASIC_Version_6.pdf)

+**The early Radio Shack TRS80 BASIC**.
+A BASIC that resembles an extended Palo Alto BASIC with graphics and some I/O functions added.
+Only one array and only two strings.
+That looks like a quick extension of Palo Alto.
+[Basic_Computer_Language_Its_Easier_Than_You_Think_1978_Radio_Shack.pdf](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/Basic_Computer_Language_Its_Easier_Than_You_Think_1978_Radio_Shack.pdf)

 ### Microsofts early BASICs